Skip to content

 What is a good churn rate on OnlyFans?

-A monthly churn rate under 25% is considered good, and under 15% is elite.
-The industry average is 30-40%, so if you're below 25%, you're outperforming most creators.
-The key is to track your churn monthly and aim for consistent improvement, even by 2-3 percentage points at a time.
+Under 25% monthly is good.
+Under 15% is elite.
+The industry average sits at 30–40%, so if you're below 25% you're already ahead of most creators.
+Track it monthly and aim for steady improvement — even 2–3 percentage points compounds significantly over a year.

 How do I reduce my OnlyFans churn rate?